dotnet/docs/docs/core/compatibility/containers/8.0/default-ciphers-for-tls-changed.md

 .NET 8 Debian 12 container images use different default cipher suites for TLS than .NET 7 Debian 11 container images.
 The same is true for .NET 8 Ubuntu 24.04 containers images as compared to Ubuntu 22.04.

-This change will prevent applications from securely connecting to servers that do not support TLS 1.3.
+This change prevents applications from securely connecting to servers that don't support TLS 1.3.

 .NET, on Linux, respects the OpenSSL configuration for default cipher suites when doing TLS/SSL via the <xref:System.Net.Security.SslStream> class or higher-level operations, such as HTTPS via the <xref:System.Net.Http.HttpClient> class.
 When default cipher suites aren't explicitly configured, .NET on Linux uses a tightly restricted list of permitted cipher suites.
 This behavior was [added in .NET 5 as a breaking change](../../cryptography/5.0/default-cipher-suites-for-tls-on-linux.md).

 Debian 12 and Ubuntu 24.04 do not configure default cipher suites for OpenSSL.
-Alpine (all known versions) do not configure default cipher suites for OpenSSL.
+Alpine (all known versions) doesn't configure default cipher suites for OpenSSL.

 ## Previous behavior